Pharmaceutical Sciences (PHS)

 Attributes: Undergraduate

-The course will familiarize students with research techniques including chromatography, dissolution, electrophoresis,protein assays, and cell culture as it applies to the field of Pharmaceutical Sciences
+The undergraduate level course will familiarize students with advanced techniques utilized in the biomedical field through hands on training on techniques including chromatography, dissolution, electrophoresis, protein assays, liquid chromatography and mass spectroscopy (LC-MS/MS) and basic cell culture as it applies to the field of Pharmaceutical Sciences.

 Attributes: Undergraduate